2007 Scottish Parliament election

-The 2007 Scottish Parliament election was held on Thursday 3 May 2007 to elect members to the Scottish Parliament.
+An election for the Scottish Parliament was held on Thursday 3 May 2007 to elect members to the Scottish Parliament.
 It was the third general election to the devolved Scottish Parliament since it was created in 1999.
 Local elections in Scotland fell on the same day.

 The Scottish National Party emerged as the largest party with 47 seats, closely followed by the incumbent Scottish Labour Party with 46 seats.
 The Scottish Conservatives won 17 seats, the Scottish Liberal Democrats 16 seats, the Scottish Greens two seats and one Independent (Margo MacDonald) was also elected.
 The SNP initially approached the Liberal Democrats for a coalition government, but the Lib Dems turned them down.
 Ultimately, the Greens agreed to provide the numbers to vote in an SNP minority government, with SNP leader Alex Salmond as First Minister.

 The Scottish Socialist Party and the Scottish Senior Citizens Unity Party, which won seats in the 2003 election, lost all of their seats.
 Former MSP Tommy Sheridan's new party, Solidarity, also failed to win any seats.
 Campbell Martin and Jean Turner both lost their seats, and Dennis Canavan and Brian Monteith retired.